Sunday Sept 22

 — Richard Buell, the Boston Globe “There can never be enough singing on this level.” — Josiah Fisk, the Boston Herald Sunday March 9

-3:30 pm St. Martins, Great Hall Sylvia Berry –
+3:30 pm St. Martins Church Sylvia Berry –

 A Tribute to Mary Sadovnikoff Sylvia Berry is one of America’s premier early keyboard artists, performing widely on fortepiano and harpsichord.
 She will pay tribute to one of Museum Concert’s Founders, the performer and piano-builder Mary Sadovnikoff, who passed away in Dec of 2023.
 An exhibition of programs, reviews and photos of Mary will be on display.
 Beethoven’s Moonlight Sonata takes on its original colors on the Viennese fortepiano, and music of Mozart, Haydn and Marianne Martines will be featured.
 "Her splendid playing took her up and down the keyboard in lightning-fast scales